Manchester United given huge boost in pursuit of potential €75m transfer after major development

-Manchester United are well placed to swoop in and sign Giovani Lo Celso after Tottenham’s negotiations with Real Betis hit a sticking point.
+Manchester United could reportedly be well placed to swoop in and sign Giovani Lo Celso after Tottenham’s negotiations with Real Betis hit a sticking point.

 The 23-year-old midfielder enjoyed a stellar 2018-19 campaign at Benito Villamarin Stadium, contributing nine goals and four assists in 32 La Liga appearances.